SteveValanch/python-datascience-summerproj/PLANME.md

       processing is clearly beyond the scope of this project, simple metrics may be effevtive to get a sense of wether some speculation data is BULLish or BEARish.
   1d.
 (Zheng) Maybe include market data into our raw data to help explain variances unable to be explained just by twitter?
+      (Hayden) Meaning the larger market, like north american, asian, and european stock indexes?

   ie. (Zheng) number of retweets and number of favorites should give extra weights to our words, but this
       depends on what method we are gonna eventually use.